nicholsons/comp0034-week8/activities/activities-rest.md

 - Flask-Marshmallow for the serialisation/deserialisation of the data to and from JSON
 - Flask make_response to create HTTP responses where there is no other data to return

-### GET routes
+### Create instances of the schemas

-First you need to import the Marshmallow schemas and create instances of them.
+First you need to import the Marshmallow SQLAlchemy schemas and create instances of them.
 This is the 'Schemas' section in the code below.

 There are two variants of the each schema shown, one provides a single result (e.g. one event), the other provides for multiple results (e.g. all events).

-The first route is `/noc` which gets a list of all the region codes and returns these in an HTTP response in JSON format.

-The Flask-SQLAlchemy query syntax for a 'SELECT' query is exaplained in the [Flask-SQLAlchemy 3.x documentation](https://flask-sqlalchemy.palletsprojects.com/en/3.0.x/queries/#select)

-You query the database to get the results, then use the schemas to convert the SQLAlchemy result objects to a JSON syntax.
+Add the following code to the file where the routes are defined:

 ```python
 from paralympic_app.schemas import RegionSchema, EventSchema